karanveersp/docker-compose-databases/nginx/README.md

 - `./nginx-config/` on the host is mounted to `/etc/nginx/conf.d/` in the container.
 The `:ro` at the end means the volume is read-only inside the container.
 - `./proxy_params` on the host is mounted to `/etc/nginx/proxy_params` in the container, also as read-only.
 - `./certbot/www/` on the host is mounted to `/var/www/certbot/` in the container, as read-only.
-- `./certbot/conf/` on the host is mounted to `/etc/nginx/ssl/` in the container, as read-only.
+- `./certbot/conf/` on the host is mounted to `/etc/nginx/ssl/` in the container - is not read only because the base cert needs to be written there (specified by env var).

 The `networks` directive is used to connect this service to the `shared_network` network.